shamvoke/shamvoke/src/_posts/2026-08-20-a-reason-to-forget-all-your-passwords-keepassxc-vs-bitwarden.md

 At the time, I think the convenience won.

-Bitwarden felt more polished for the way I was using it, especially when it came to browsers and syncing between devices.
+Bitwarden felt more polished, especially when it came to browsers and syncing between devices.

 *Then I discovered KeePassXC.*